WLAN-Pi/.github/contributing.md

 ## Get the documentation right

 Make sure you submit documentation along with your code.
 This might look different depending on what your change is.
-A bug fix requires less documentation than a new feature.
+For example, a bug fix requires less documentation than a new feature, but is still important.

 If your PR is to add a new feature, it is likely documentation will need updated in multiple places.
-Usage guides.
-The README.md for the respective repo.
-Our documentation website [docs.wlanpi.com](https://docs.wlanpi.com).
+For example: usage guides, README.md for the respective repo, and even our documentation website [docs.wlanpi.com](https://docs.wlanpi.com).

+## Getting your Pull Request accepted

-## Here are a few things you can do that will increase the likelihood of your pull request being accepted:
+Here are a few things you can do that will increase the likelihood of your pull request being accepted:

 - Follow standards for style and code quality.
 - Documentation.